SteinarHeiene/SteinarHeieneCodePortfolio/2018/README.txt

 The other half of the video features projects made in the game making tool Unity.
 Unity uses C# as a scripting language, and this is where most of my work was done.

+Uploaded video was too large to upload, will look into github LFS and get back to this.